Fraser-Greenlee/fastpages/_posts/2021-06-13-Making a Transformer-VAE with JAX.md

 This will hold the training code and model weights.
 The model code will be added as a git submodule.

-For a train script use one of the [Huggingface examples](https://github.com/huggingface/transformers/tree/master/examples/flax).
+For a train script build on one of the [Huggingface examples](https://github.com/huggingface/transformers/tree/master/examples/flax).

 ## Debugging